dbt-labs/docs.getdbt.com/website/docs/faqs/Warehouse/db-connection-dbt-compile.md

 ---
 title: Why dbt compile needs a data platform connection?
 description: "`dbt compile` needs a data platform connection because the work it does depends on the current state of your warehouse"
-sidebar_label: "Why does dbt compile need a data platform connection?"
+sidebar_label: "Why dbt compile needs a data platform connection"
 id: db-connection-dbt-compile
 ---